ishcherbinin/telegram-bot-booking/README.md

 `api_token = "123456789:ABCdefGhIJKlmNOPQRstUVWXyz0123456789"`

 6. Manage Your Bot: You can use additional commands with BotFather, like `/setdescription` to add a description or `/setuserpic` to add a profile picture for your bot.

+#### Setting Up Your Environment
+Using docker image:
+1. Clone the repository to your local machine.
+2. Create a .env file in the project directory and add the following environment variables
+   - TELEGRAM_API_TOKEN - token you got from @botfather
+   - GROUP_CHAT_ID - chat id of the group where bot will send booking details and manage bookings
+   - TABLES_FILE - path to the file where table's distribution is defined (.csv file with columns table_number, capacity)
+3. Build a docker image with the following command: `docker build -t booking_bot .`
+4. Run the docker container with the following command: `docker run -d booking_bot --env-file .env`

+Using python:
+1. Clone the repository to your local machine:
+2. Create a .env file in the project directory and add the following environment variables
+   - TELEGRAM_API_TOKEN - token you got from @botfather
+   - GROUP_CHAT_ID - chat id of the group where bot will send booking details and manage bookings
+   - TABLES_FILE - path to the file where table's distribution is defined (.csv file with columns table_number, capacity)
+3. Install the required packages with the following command: `pip install -r requirements.txt`
+4. Run the bot with the following command: `python run_bot.py`

+### 2. Usage

+User Booking Process:

+The user sends /book, and the bot will prompt for details like date, table size, and time.
+After the booking is confirmed, the user receives a summary and confirmation message.

+User can call /cancelbooking and specify the booking id to cancel the booking.

+Manager Commands:

+A manager in the designated group can use /checkbookings and specify a date to view reserved tables.
+The manager can also use /cancelbooking and specify the booking id to cancel the booking and book table themselves.